RockitBootcamp/Student-Resources/Misc/Git/01 Git Basics/README.md

 $ git push
 ```

-This will create a new snapshot of your project in github and will allow any team members to have access to those changes.
+This will create a new snapshot of your project in GitHub and will allow any team members to have access to those changes.

 ### Git Pull

-The opposite of pusing code (from your computer to a remote) is to "pull" code (from the remote to your computer).
-You will use `git pull origin master` (or `get pull` if you only have one remote).
+The opposite of pushing code (from your computer to a remote) is to "pull" code (from the remote to your computer).
+You will use `git pull origin master` (or simply `get pull` if you only have one remote).
 This will be necessary when other team members have made a change to a project.

 To collaborate with other team members, you'll be using `git push` to move code to remotes, then your team can do `git pull` to get your code.
 Likewise they can push their code up and you can pull it to your computer